syyePhenomenol/HollowKnight.MapModS/README.md

 - Big Pins: Items are reachable according to RandomizerMod's logic
 - Small Pins: Items are not randomized or not reachable
 - Pins will disappear as you clear their locations.
 If item previews are enabled, it will show the corresponding previewed item.
-- Check out the [MapModS Legend](./MAPLEGEND.md) for more details on what each pin means, including the border colors.
+- Check out the [Map Legend](./MAPLEGEND.md) for more details on what each pin means, including the border colors.
 - Pin settings are displayed at the bottom.
 See Pause Menu for more info on the toggles.
 - ``CTRL-L``: In the World Map, toggle a panel for pin lookup on/off.
     - Hover over any visible pin to display info about the name, room, status, logic requirements, previewed items (if any) and spoiler items (if Spoilers on).